Scholarships

 The Shoreline Community College Foundation created the 1964 Society Faculty Professional Development Endowed Scholarship to provide funds in perpetuity for faculty to use toward their professional development.
 This scholarship will also benefit the College and students by strengthening the faculty in their various professional capacities.
 In certain years, this scholarship may be awarded to full-time faculty, associate faculty, or faculty in specific areas of study at the discretion of the Foundation Board of Directors.
 This will be noted on the annual application.
 Professional development includes: attending conferences, workshops, meetings, or delivering presentations as a means to further their expertise in teaching at Shoreline Community College.

 There are a lot of scholarships available that are not run by the Foundation.
-Below are links to scholarship search engines that can help you find external scholarship opportunities.
+Below are links to scholarship search engines, and advice on how to find scholarships for you and ensure the scholarship you're applying for is legit.

 The WashBoard Scholarship Matches